mediquo/docs-sdk/docs/sdk/android/introduction.md

 }
 ```

-**Include file_paths.xml file for attachments:**
+### Include file_paths.xml file for attachments:

 Since Android 11 you must add a file named `file_paths.xml` in the `res/xml` directory of your app module for the file attachment to work properly.

-Inside this file, you have to add the following code:
+Inside this file, you have to add the following code (make sure to replace your.package.name with the real value):

 ```xml
 <?xml version="1.0" encoding="utf-8"?>